WebAssembly/design/FutureFeatures.md

 There are also several use cases where an application does not wish to handle overflow locally.
-One family of examples includes implementing optimized bignum arithmetic, or optimizing JS Numbers to use int32 operations.
+One family of examples includes implementing optimized bignum arithmetic, or optimizing JavaScript Numbers to use int32 operations.
 Another family includes compiling code that doesn't expect overflow to occur, but which wishes to have overflow detected and reported if it does happen.
 These use cases would ideally like to have overflow trap, and to allow them to